 Most Common Questions About IT Outsourcing

 We organize a relaxed kick-off meeting during which we discuss cultural differences.
-Usually we do it in form of a funny PowerPoint presentation followed by a discussion.
-In the case of countries we already work in, we use our past experiences.
-For new countries, we use the 5D Model prepared by ITIM International (http://itim.org/), an analytical tool providing key insights into differences between cultures and their consequences in business cooperation.
-ITIM International's Polish partners provide training to our managers as part of the Software Mind Academy.
+Usually we do it in the form of a funny PowerPoint presentation followed by a discussion.
+In the case of countries we have already worked in, we use our past experiences.
+For new countries, we use the 5D Model prepared by ITIM International (http://itim.org/), an analytical tool providing key insights into differences between cultures and their consequences in business cooperation. itim International's Polish partners provide training to our managers as part of the Software Mind Academy.

-We designed our outsource toolbox that works to easily integrate us with our partner's processes.
+We designed our outsourcing toolbox to let us easily integrate us with our partner's processes.
 By automating the testing and deployment processes, we've significantly reduced the need to transfer knowledge to external IT teams.
 At the same time, agile analysis allows you to easily keep track of requirements while not overburdening your business teams.
 Keeping high source code standards allows for the relatively easy transfer of project execution to the support team or other development team.

 We believe that in time & material projects done by using agile methods, the opposite statement is actually true.
 Besides the reports about team efficiency that we frequently provide, you will be able to verify the outcome of our team work with your own eyes … every two weeks!

-We designed our outsource toolbox that works to be set of tools and practices instead of some rigid process just to tackle this issue.
+We designed our outsourcing toolbox to be a set of tools and practices instead of some rigid process just to tackle this issue.
 No two companies are the same and you will find that the processes they use could look similar at first glance, but are actually very different.
 By understanding how your company works and then hand picking and adjusting tools from our toolbox, we are able to make our development practices fit well with your processes.

 In many cases, we provide customers with our Business Analysts which take the role of internal Product Owner.
 This further reduces the involvement of your business team to making just the most critical decisions.